pwnjoshi/clarity-legal/ENVIRONMENT_SETUP.md

 ### For Vercel Deployment (Backend)

+You have two options for setting up environment variables in Vercel:

+#### Option 1: Import .env File (Recommended)
+1. In the Vercel project settings for your backend deployment, go to "Environment Variables"
+2. Look for the "Import" button (usually in the top-right)
+3. Click it and upload the `vercel-backend.env` file from your project

+#### Option 2: Manual Entry
-Add the same environment variables to your backend Vercel project settings.
+Add all the environment variables listed in the `vercel-backend.env` file to your backend Vercel project settings.

 ## Firebase Configuration